anjathiart/100-days-of-code/r1-log.md

 ### R1D12 - 20200813
 I completed and submitted CS50W project 1: wiki.
 I converted my search view to use filter-lambda function and also learnt how to do an inline if-else statement in python (I'm used to using terneray operators in JS).
 Brief video link here: https://www.youtube.com/watch?v=y9Ef_KkbobQ&feature=youtu.be.

+### R1D13 - 20200814
+Watched CS50W leture 4: SQL, Models and Migrations.
+A lot of new things.
+I like this idea of models and how simple it is to interact with the data.
+I learnt that the reverse() function in Django is like redirect.
+It can take a field args="" in case there are parameters that the view function takes in.
+I learnt that the HTML/Django template also has access to the request that rendered it.
+Authentication and loggin in and out looks so easy using the Django libraries for it.
+I'm curious to see how middleware and so on fit in with Django, but I suppose that comes in with APIs.
+What defines something as an API anyway?
+The Django admin app to interact with the sqlite db is cool.
+I wonder how it works when using mysql instead.
+I learnt that Django comes with mysql out the box.